michelleckelly/mimsy/README.md

 # Pull package from github using devtools
 library(devtools)
 install_github("michelleckelly/mimsy")
+#
-# Load package into R environment
+# Load package into your R environment
 library(mimsy)
 ```